Digitalis lanata: Description

 Digitalis lanata is a biennial or perennial growing from a woody, horizontal rootstock.
 There is a tidy rosette before the spike goes up, and it is neatly arranged around the purple-tinged stems.
 The plant commonly forms a single, upright, more or less uniformly leafy stem that is partly ascending at the base.
 The plant send up these stems and flowers usually in its second year.
 The stems are 0.3 to 0.6 meters in height, or about 13 to 26 inches.

 The leaves are moderately green in colour, woolly, veined, and covered with white hairs on the underside.
 They have a very bitter taste.
 The lower cauline leaves are 6 to 12 cm (sometimes to 20 cm) long and 1.5 to 3.5 cm wide, the upper cauline leaves are 4 to 10 cm long and lanceolate shaped, usually with entire margins, and with a distinctive mid-rib.
 The leaves along the stalks are alternate.
 The lower stem leaves wither by early flowering.
 Both flowers and stems are also woolly or hairy.

 The inflorescence axis is densely covered with densely matted woolly hairs (tomentose), and the flowers are densely arranged into a raceme that is pyramidal in shape.
 The flowers are tubular and bell shaped, pale yellow to whitish with brown or violet lines (ferruginous reticulated markings), and the centre lobe of the lower lip is 8 to 13 mm long.

 The fruit is a conical capsule with a blunt end topped by a short beak.
-The seeds which develop within are quadrangular or prismatic in shape, and are about 0.6mm broad and 1.1 to 1.3mm long.
+The seeds which develop within are quadrangular or prismatic in shape, and are about 0.6mm broad and 1.1 to 1.3 mm long.